-Leprosy is caused by the bacterium Mycobacterium leprae.
-It is not very contagious and it has a long incubation period (time before symptoms appear), which makes it hard to know where or when someone caught the disease.
+Leprosy is caused by the bacteria Mycobacterium leprae .
+It is not very contagious and has a long incubation period (time before symptoms appear), which makes it hard to know where or when someone caught the disease.
 Children are more likely than adults to get the disease.

-Leprosy has two common forms: tuberculoid and lepromatous.
+Experts believe that the bacteria spread when a person breathes in tiny airborne droplets released when someone with leprosy coughs or sneezes.
+The bacteria may also be passed on by coming into contact with the nasal fluids of a person with leprosy.
+Leprosy has 2 common forms: tuberculoid and lepromatous.
 Both forms produce sores on the skin.
-However, the lepromatous form is most severe.
-It causes large lumps and bumps (nodules).
+However, the lepromatous form is more severe.
+It causes large lumps and bumps ( nodules ).

-Drug-resistant Mycobacterium leprae and an increased numbers of cases worldwide has led to global concern about this disease.
+Drug-resistant Mycobacterium leprae and an increased numbers of cases worldwide have led to global concern for this disease.

 - Skin lesions that are lighter than your normal skin color

-- Lesions have decreased sensation to touch, heat, or pain
+- Lesions that have decreased sensation to touch, heat, or pain

-- Lesions do not heal after several weeks to months
+- Lesions that do not heal after several weeks to months

 - Muscle weakness